 ASF is a national 501(c)(3) organization dedicated to helping families, care providers and medical professionals arm themselves with as much helpful information about Angelman syndrome as possible.
 The ASF sponsors a biennial conference which gives you the opportunity to hear the latest research results, therapeutic techniques, educational strategies, long-term planning and financial-planning information.
 The conference also offers many networking opportunities to talk to families that are dealing with the same issues you might be having while caring for an individual with Angelman syndrome.

-The ASF publishes a monthly newsletter, Voices of Angels, which alerts members to upcoming meetings and events, provides helpful insights from AS families and friends, and informs readers of any new research and medical developments that could better the lives of AS individuals and their families.
+The ASF publishes a regular electronic newsletter with information about events, research, and announcements.
+The newsletter can provide helpful insights for AS families and friends, and inform readers of any new research and medical developments that could better the lives of AS individuals and their families.